 This general is the perfect representation of a Golgari card.
 It is all about putting creatures in your graveyard and bringing them back, while sacrificing big creatures for damage with Jarad’s ability.
 This deck makes for unexpected combos, graveyard shenanigans, and explosive turns.

-Some of the fun cards you can play in this deck are:
+Some fun cards you can play in this deck are:

 Underrealm Lich is a milling engine for the deck.
 Without being able to dump cards into your graveyard, this deck can’t take off.
 Lich gives you card selection, while at the same time filling up your graveyard.
 The indestructible ability for 4 life, makes this card especially difficult to deal with.